nkriznar/nkriznar/README.md

 ## Hi there 👋

-My name is Nikola Kriznar!
+My name is Nikola Kriznar.
 I am a Java enthusiast, also specialize in TypeScript and React!
-Persuing Data Analysis!
+Persuing Data Analysis.
 Welcome to my profile.